sudohaider/research-track-1-a1/README.md

 # Research Track - Assignment 1
 ##### Submitted by Muhammad Ali Haider Dar (S5046263)

-The assignment requires controlling a holonomic robot in a 2d space with a simple 2d simulator, Stage.
+The assignment requires controlling a holonomic robot in a 2D space with a simple 2D simulator, Stage.

 ## Description of Packages

+### Simulator: _stage_ros_

+This package is used to launch the 2D simulator.
+Further documentation about the package can be read [_here_](http://wiki.ros.org/stage_ros).

 ### Controller: _assignment1_pkg_

 ### Server: _assignment1_srv_

 ## Instructions for Running the Project